HighlanderRobotics/Highlanders-Training/Stage-3-Writeups/Superstructure-Triggers.md

 By using an explicit state machine, it clearly structures the codebase.

 Because of our highly integrated robot architecture for Banshee, all non-swerve subsystems were integrated in the superstructure.
+This includes the intake, carriage, feeder, pivot, both flywheels, and elevator.
+I also split the shooter into flywheels and the pivot for cleanliness.

 To set up the superstructure, I wrote out all the states that the robot would be in and the edges between them.
 This is the original state machine I worked from.